 New Zealand truly is a paradise for motorcycle riders.
 I recently rode the north island and it was superb.

 I rented a motorcycle for this trip from Auckland Motorbike Hire who are based in a small seaside village of Maraetai out of Auckland.
 The owner Randall can arrange transfer from the airport and there are a couple of homestay B&B accommodations nearby.
-The beauty of this starting point is not having to go into the city, but the down side is nothing was open for dinner and I did not like staying in someone’s house.
+The beauty of this starting point is not having to go into the city, but the down side is nothing was open for dinner and I did not enjoy staying in someone’s house.

 Fortunately I could get breakfast and good coffee early next day.
 As with my south island ride I used the Hema New Zealand motorcycle atlas to plan my route and plotted the GPS route in Ride with GPS.